 Frequently asked questions

 I highly recommend it.
 We buy it in a block and keep it in the fridge.
 It will not turn out the same at all with bottled cheese.
+You can buy the fresh grated cheese often found in the dairy or deli sections if you don't want the block.

 Homemade Creamy Vodka Sauce

-- 1 lb sausage links or ground
+- 1 lb sausage links or ground (optional)

 - 1 yellow onion chopped